BarberAlec/ARMEmulator/README.md

 # ARMEmulator
 **The ARM Interpreter.**

 The ARMEmulator is an interpreter for the ARM instruction set.
+Devlopment for this project started MOnday the 13th of Augest.
+At this early stage, there are key features which have not as of yet been implemented, asides this, there are still many bugs in the program.
+If you do find any bugs, please contact me at arberal@tcd.ie.

 Instructions: